 Jim Hyatt is an excellent bass player who performs in the Jim Hyatt Band.
 Jim plays 17 instruments in all!

 SHOWTIME AND TICKETS

-Sunday, June 30th ALL DAY from 1:00 – 6:30pm
+Sunday, June 22nd ALL DAY from 1-8pm

 We do not issue physical tickets.
-Once purchased, your name will be added to the show guest list.
-Please check in with your last name on the night of the performance.
+Once purchased, your name will be added to our reservations list, check in at our box office when you arrive.

-Reserved seating is based on order of purchase and party size, assigned from front to back.
-The venue is intimate, and no seats are far from the stage.
+Most shows have assigned seating based on order of ticket purchase and party size, assigned front to back.
+The venue is intimate, no seats are far from the stage.

-If you have special seating needs, PLEASE let us know in advance.
+If you have special seating needs, (wheelchairs/elderly, etc) PLEASE let us know in advance.

-We reserve the right to give up reserved seats 10 minutes after the show begins.
+We reserve the right to give up reserved seats after the show begins.

-Doors typically open one hour prior to show-time (check website).
+Doors typically open one hour prior to show-time (check website for info)

 We serve appetizers, desserts, cocktails, wine, champagne and non-alcoholic beverages.